heitor57/clj_mutator/mutant-tool/README.md

 ### Might be Useful

 ## License
+MIT License

-Copyright © 2018 FIXME
+Copyright (c) 2018 Heitor Lourenço Werneck

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This work is licensed under the terms of the MIT license.
+For a copy, see <https://opensource.org/licenses/MIT>.